Hyundai Remote Start: The Full Rundown

 The CoPilot app is the smartest way to buy a car.
 Built using the same technology that dealerships use, we’ll show you everything you want to know about each listing - like how long it’s been on the lot, or if there are similar vehicles at a better price nearby.

 Remote start has been an option on the aftermarket side for some time now.
 Since 2011, many Hyundai models have had the option, though it wasn’t something that you would find incorporated into each model.

 In 2020 and 2021, many models are coming with Hyundai remote start as part of their standard features.
 A few that come with the feature include:

 Types of Hyundai Remote Start

 If remote start doesn’t come as a standard feature on your Hyundai, you can add it as an aftermarket product.
 Doing it this way, you have to be careful about your warranty.
-Plus, you won’t get any of the extra perks like the app that comes along with a built-in Hyundai remote start.
+Plus, you won’t get extra perks like the app that comes along with a built-in Hyundai remote start.

 Hyundai Blue Link

 There’s a lot you can do for those with Hyundai remote start as part of the standard set of features.
 First of all, the option to start up your car comes in the form of an app, so you don’t have to keep up with extra keys.
 Plus, you have the option to connect to Blue Link, Hyundai’s app that allows you to do much more than start your car.